iamsamstimpson/gulpfile.js/README.md

-# Kettle - Boilerplate gulpfile.js
+# Starter Gulpfile

-Kettle is a boilerplate gulpfile.js for use in front-end projects.
+My gulp boilerplate for front-end focussed web projects.
+Using gulp v4 and the ES6 syntax.

 ## Features
 * Sass
-    * Compiling
     * Autoprefixer
     * Sourcemaps (if `--dev`)
     * Minification (if `--production`)
     * Combine Media Queries (if `--production`)
+    * Copy to build directory
 * JS
-    * Compiling
     * Sourcemaps (if `--dev`)
     * JSHint Error Reporting
     * Uglify (if `--production`)
+    * Copy to build directory
 * Images
-    * Compiling
     * Lossless Optimisation (if `--production`)
+    * Copy to build directory
 * Fonts
-    * Compiling
+    * Copy to build directory
 * Bower
     * Install components from the bower.json file
-* Browser Sync (if `--dev`)
-    * CSS Injecting
-    * JS Auto reload page

 ## Project Structure
 ```